 In v.
 12, then, our signs will be greater than those only in the sense that the Spirit has descended on all of us and we—the entire church, the entire Christian community—work together in unity and heal the sick, expel demons, cleanse the lepers, open blind and deaf ears, see miraculous provisions of food, and raise the dead.
 Remember: the Paraclete—the Spirit of truth—will be with us forever.
-He had not yet been given (John 7:37-39), but he is about to be sent (14:16-17).
+He had not yet been given before Pentecost (John 7:37-39), but he is about to be sent (14:16-17).
 In that sense our united works will be greater than these, by the power of the Spirit.

 Now what about Spirit-inspired languages, commonly called “tongues”?
 Jesus never had this gift (as far as we know), so could it be the “greater than these” signs?
 No, because the context is referring to the signs and miracles that the Father did through and in the Son.
 So this gift, offered at Pentecost and beyond (Acts 2:1-4, 39), is not relevant to the immediate context here.

-Finally, the outpouring of the Spirit comes from the Father and the ascended Lord, as he is seated at the right hand of the Father, directing his church.
+The outpouring of the Spirit comes from the Father and the ascended Lord, as he is seated at the right hand of the Father, directing his church.
 The Father worked in the Son while his Son was on earth, and now the Father and the Son work through the Spirit who permanently lives in us, his people, his church, his kingdom community.
 Now let’s watch and rejoice in the works that the Trinity—the Father, the Son, and the Holy Spirit—performs through us, which will look like the works he did through his Son.
 All of us together will do greater works because we have the backing of the Trinity.
 Going beyond those biblical, modeled works which the Father did through his Son and claiming that unprecedented works are “the greater than these works” is much too risky.
 Are not the works that the Father did through his Son good enough for us, or do we eagerly seek for the sensational?
 Are they not sufficient to meet the needs of people and advance the gospel?

 Bottom line: We have to be very cautious about believing we can outperform or outdo what the Father did through his Son.